garrett-laroy-johnson/garrett-laroy-johnson.github.io/src/now.md

 <!-- I am on the job market for both academic jobs (full-time tenure-track || visiting assistant professor) as well as non-academic curatorial and arts organizational positions!
 I'm happy to talk with hiring committees or
 receive recommendations for jobs that will support my work. -->

+## SUMMER/FALL 2025

+Presenting at the Audio Engineering Society (AAS) at Shure HQ in Niles, IL.
+May.

+Presenting at Is it Too Late? a symposium organized by the Center for Process Studies.

 ## WINTER/SPRING 2025

 Successfully proposed the 4000-level course _Post-Capitalist Sorcery: Money Moves, Magic Matters, and Market Mysticism_ at the School of the Art Institute of Chicago.